OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 ## Configuring the structured configuration variables feature {#StructuredConfigurationVariablesFeature-Configuringthestructuredconfigurationvariablesfeature}

-1. To enable Structured Configuration Variables on a step [step](/docs/deployment-process/steps/index.md) that supports the feature, click the **CONFIGURE FEATURES** link, select **Structured Configuration Variables**, then click **OK**.
+1. To enable Structured Configuration Variables on a [step](/docs/deployment-process/steps/index.md) that supports the feature, click the **CONFIGURE FEATURES** link, select **Structured Configuration Variables**, then click **OK**.
-2. In the **Structured Configuration Variables** section of the step, specify the relative paths to your configuration files, relative to the working directory.
+2. In the **Structured Configuration Variables** section of the step, specify the relative paths to your structured configuration files, relative to the working directory.
 For instance:

 ```
 approot\packages\ASPNET.Core.Sample\1.0.0\root\appSettings.json